Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 It challenges us to seek out proven strategies and test them for ourselves.
 When we have a growth mindset, we know how important our awareness is to the outcome of our current experience.

 We don’t give up easily, because we have faith and trust in ourselves.
-We also embrace challenges, and the unknown, we know we cannot fail because failing only fuels a growth mentality.
+We also embrace challenges and the unknown, we know we cannot fail because failing only fuels a growth mentality.

-And when we encounter setbacks, we don’t see them as evidence of our lack of ability; instead, we view them as an opportunity to learn and improve.
+When we encounter setbacks, we don’t see them as evidence of our lack of ability; instead, we view them as an opportunity to learn and improve.
 Even in a growth mindset you can form a strategy and change it if you need to.

 You can always switch up your approach until you find something that works better for you.
 You’re not married to any one way of doing things.